 This getting started tutorial provides step-by-step guidance to get your team up and running on Databricks.

-Get familiar with Databricks before you start setting up your account and adding users.
+Get familiar with Databricks Workspace before you start setting up your account and adding users.

 Are you the Databricks account owner?
 Only you can do the initial setup of your Databricks account and deploy your team’s workspace.